chongan0224/CS221-Vietnamese-hate-speech-detection/README.md

 To better understand how the website operates, please watch this [video](https://github.com/chongan0224/CS221-Vietnamese-hate-speech-detection/blob/main/Vietnamese-hate-speech-detection-main/Vietnamese-hate-speech-detection-main/Image%20source/Results.mp4)

-The deep neural network model Text-CNN achieved an accuracy of 86.56% and an F1-macro score of 62.25% on the dataset.
+The BERT-muitilingual cased achieved an accuracy of 86.56% and an F1-macro score of 62.25% on the dataset.

-However, the model faces several challenges:
+However, the BERT-based model still encounters several challenges:

-- **Class Imbalance**: The model tends to predict the CLEAN label due to the significant imbalance in the number of samples between the classes.
+  - **Data Imbalance**: The model remains biased toward predicting the CLEAN label due to the large disparity in sample sizes among the three classes.

-- **Limitations of Word Embeddings**: Using word embeddings from fastText allows the model to learn relationships between words in the dictionary but does not capture full context, leading to misclassification of homophones.
+  - **Complex Informal Language**: Many Vietnamese social media comments include slang, abbreviations, and metaphorical expressions.
+Even though BERT captures context well, such informal and creative uses of language still pose difficulties for accurate classification.

-- **Informal Language**: The dataset contains many comments written in informal language, with abbreviations, slang, and metaphorical expressions, which makes accurate classification challenging for the model.
+  - **Limited Domain Adaptation**: The pre-trained multilingual BERT model was not specifically trained on Vietnamese social media text, so it may fail to fully capture cultural nuances and context-specific meanings.

-To improve the model's performance, I propose using contextual word embedding models such as BERT or PhoBERT to replace fastText.
-These models can capture word context more flexibly and accurately, helping to enhance classification accuracy, particularly for homophones and complex cases in informal language.
+To further enhance model performance, future improvements could include fine-tuning domain-specific language models such as PhoBERT, which is pre-trained on large-scale Vietnamese text data.
+Additionally, applying data balancing techniques or data augmentation can help mitigate class imbalance and improve robustness in detecting subtle or context-dependent hate speech.